Skip to content

 Let us now introduce the flow at the time of validating a read.

-First of all, it will have to query for the values \(\mathtt{m}_0\) and \(\mathtt{m}_1\).
+First of all, it has to query for the values \(\mathtt{m}_0\) and \(\mathtt{m}_1\).
 Henceforth, it must call the Memory SM in order to validate the previous queries.

 Observe that it is easy to extract the memory positions to query from the address \(\mathtt{0x22}\).
 In fact, if \(a\) is the memory position of the \(\mathtt{MLOAD}\) operation, then \(\mathtt{m}_0\) is always stored at the memory position \(\lfloor \frac{a}{32} \rfloor\) and \(\mathtt{m}_1\) is stored at the memory position \(\lfloor \frac{a}{32} \rfloor + 1\).
 In our example, \(a = \mathtt{0x22} = 34\).
 Hence, \(\mathtt{m}_0\) is stored at the position \(\lfloor \frac{32}{34} \rfloor = \mathtt{0x01}\) and \(\mathtt{m}_1\) is stored at the position \(\lfloor \frac{32}{34} \rfloor + 1= \mathtt{0x02}\).